 At the heart of the walled city is the iconic Canterbury Cathedral, parts of which date back to the 11th century.
 The stunning structure welcomes visitors all year round, who come to gaze at the remarkable architecture and visit the very spot where Archbishop Thomas Becket was murdered in 1170.
-The cathedral remains a popular pilgrimage site and is an calm oasis in the bohemian city - though you're never far from bustling bar or great restaurant.
+The cathedral remains a popular pilgrimage site and is a calm oasis in the bohemian city - though you're never far from a bustling bar or great restaurant.

-Along with the Cathedral, nearby St Augustine's Abbey and St Martin's Church form a UNESCO World Heritage Site, so take advantage of one of the many walking trails and a guided tours with Canterbury Guided Walking Tours to fully appreciate the city's extraordinary architecture, boutique shops, malls, and key attractions.
+Along with the Cathedral, nearby St Augustine's Abbey and St Martin's Church form a UNESCO World Heritage Site, so take advantage of one of the many walking trails and a guided tour with Canterbury Guided Walking Tours to fully appreciate the city's extraordinary architecture, boutique shops, malls, and key attractions.

 Canterbury's boldly modern Marlowe Theatre, built on the river bank is emerging as one of the South East’s top theatres.
-And you won't need a trip to Africa to see big cats, elephants, rhinos, and cheeky monkeys, when they are all a short drive away at the Howletts Wild Animal Park.
-While out and about, stop off at nearby Goodnestone Park Gardens discover the place where Jane Austen penned parts of Pride and Prejudice in 1796.
+And you won't need a trip to Africa to see big cats, elephants, rhinos, and cheeky monkeys when they are all a short drive away at the Howletts Wild Animal Park.
+While out and about, stop off at nearby Goodnestone Park Gardens and discover the place where Jane Austen penned parts of Pride and Prejudice in 1796.

-Just two miles east, a few surprises await at characterful seaside town of Herne Bay.
+Just two miles east, a few surprises await at the characterful seaside town of Herne Bay.
 A hit with visitors since the Victorian era, that legacy lingers in the bandstand, fragrant seafront gardens and distinctive 80ft Clock Tower and a great independent town with a plethora of shops and restaurants.
 Further east, the Reculver Towers and Roman Fort cling to sandstone cliffs, and the two 12th-century church towers sitting amid the remains of a Roman 'Saxon Shore' fort.

-You will never be stuck for things to do in Canterbury, and its numerous attractions, hotels and restaurants will keep you coming back again and again.
+You will never be stuck for things to do in Canterbury, and its numerous attractions, hotels, and restaurants will keep you coming back again and again.